brahmstaedt/backup/README.md

 Prepare the target folder where the backup will be stored.
 Change, if you are not happy with the location.
 ```
-sudo mkdir -p /home/.backups/user1
+sudo mkdir -p /home/.backups/$USER
-sudo chown user1 /home/.backups/user1
+sudo chown $USER /home/.backups/$USER
 ```

 Now it is time to create the first backup.
 We `cd` into the directory so that the relative paths in the `.rdiff-exclude` file work; otherwise those need to be absolut paths.
 ```
-cd /home/user1
+cd /home/$USER
-rdiff-backup --no-fsync --exclude-special-files --exclude-globbing-filelist .rdiff-exclude . /home/.backups/user1
+rdiff-backup --no-fsync --exclude-special-files --exclude-globbing-filelist .rdiff-exclude . /home/.backups/$USER
 ```

 Depending on the amount of files, this may take a while.
 However, running this command a second time is significantly faster.
 And subsequent runs will only take more disk space if you have modified any files.
-Under `/home/.backups/user1` you will now find your backup as plain files.
+Under `/home/.backups/$USER` you will now find your backup as plain files.
 No tool is needed to access the latest full backup.

 ### Encrypted Remote Copy
 * File level encryption with `gocryptfs`